fukamachi/lack/README.md

   - The remote address.
 - `:remote-port` (Required, Integer)
   - The remote port.
+- `:content-type` (Required, String)
+  - The header value of Content-Type.
+- `:content-length` (Optional, Integer)
+  - The header value of Content-Length.
 - `:headers` (Required, Hash-Table)
   - A hash table of headers.